ParkerdeWaal/AMBER-Maestro-lipid-tutorial/README.md

 awk '/NME/{print $0 ;print "Ter";next}1' SaltFix.pdb > TerFIX.pdb
 ```

-Next, open TerFIX.pdb and add CYX residues, if applicable, and renumber NME residues by +1 (NME A 348A -> NME A 349)
+Next, open TerFIX.pdb and add CYX residues and remuber NME residues by +1 (ex: NME A 348A should be NME A 349) if applicable.

 ![Renumb](/images/terminal.png)

 ##Step 6: TLeap input

-Extract the box dimensions from *desmond_setup_1-out.cms*
+Extract the box dimensions from *desmond_setup_1-out.cms*.

 ```
   69.378655